+So how exactly does this work?
 First, let's review how Focus works for UIViews.

 Prior to tvOS 10, UIViews were the only user interface elements that were capable of becoming focused, and they defined their focus ability using the canBecomeFocused property.

 UIViews also conform to the UIFocusEnvironment protocol.